 On this Page:

 A. Knowing when baby is ready for starting solids is tricky as all babies are different.
-However the Australian Government, as well as the World Health Organisation (WHO) recommends that babies are transitioned to solids at 6 months of age, and not before four months.
+However the Australian Government, as well as the World Health Organisation (WHO) recommends that babies make the transition to solids at 6 months of age, and not before four months.
 Apart from their age, some signs that baby is ready to start solids include:

 - Bub can sit upright with support (e.g. in a highchair).